el/infobox-control/README.md

-# Mapbox GL JS Style Switcher
+# Mapbox GL JS Infobox

 Adds an infobox and/or gradient switch to `mapbox-gl`